dcui26/flowmatching/README.md

 # Flow Matching and Rectified Flow on CIFAR-10

-An implementation of Conditional Flow Matching (CFM) and Rectified Flow (Reflow) for unconditional image generation on CIFAR-10 with a transformer backbone model.
+An implementation of Conditional Flow Matching (CFM) and Rectified Flow (Reflow) for unconditional image generation on CIFAR-10 with a transformer backbone.
 Compares the two methods across different amounts of simulation steps from 1 to 100, showing the tradeoff between peak sample quality and few-step generation efficiency

 ## Overview